Derrick Sharp: Professional playing career

+Sharp bringing up the ball, 2003.

+He then played his entire professional career in Israel, mostly with Maccabi Tel Aviv (for 15 years, from 1996 to 2011).

 Sharp joined Maccabi Hadera, which was playing in the Israeli 2nd Division at the time, for the 1993–94 season.
 From 1994 to 1996, he played with Hapoel Migdal-HaEmek, which competed in the Israeli 2nd Division in the 1994–95 season, and in the Israeli 3rd Division, in the 1995–96 season.
 Sharp then made the big jump in his career, when he moved to the most well-known team in Israel – Maccabi Tel Aviv.

-With Maccabi Tel Aviv, Sharp won 13 Israeli national league championships, 11 Israeli State Cups, 2 Israeli League Cups, and 3 European-wide titles (the 2001 FIBA SuproLeague, the 2004 EuroLeague, and the 2005 EuroLeague).
+With Maccabi Tel Aviv, Sharp playing guard and as team captain won 13 Israeli national league championships, 11 Israeli State Cups, 2 Israeli League Cups, and 3 European-wide titles (the 2001 FIBA SuproLeague, the 2004 EuroLeague, and the 2005 EuroLeague).
 As a member of Maccabi Tel Aviv, Sharp quickly became a crowd favorite, due to his tough defense, three-point shooting, and clutch plays.
 The most memorable example of the latter came on April 8, 2004, in a EuroLeague game against the Lithuanian club Zalgiris Kaunas.
-With 2 seconds remaining in the game, and Maccabi Tel Aviv trailing by 3 points and facing elimination from the EuroLeague Top 16 phase, Sharp caught a long pass from Gur Shelef, turned to the basket, and fired up a game-tying three-pointer, forcing overtime.
+With 2 seconds remaining in the game, and Maccabi Tel Aviv trailing by 3 points and facing elimination from the EuroLeague Top 16 phase, Sharp caught a long pass from Gur Shelef, turned to the basket, and fired up a game-tying three-pointer, bringing the score to 94-94, forcing overtime.
 Maccabi Tel Aviv won that game, and advanced to the EuroLeague Final Four, which was held in Tel Aviv that year.
 The team eventually became the EuroLeague champions.

 In July 2011, Sharp retired from playing professional basketball, at the age of 39.
 In total, Sharp played professional basketball in Israel for 18 years, spending 15 of them with Maccabi Tel Aviv.
 Sharp finished his playing career ranked seventh all-time on Maccabi Tel Aviv's career scoring list in European-wide games.
 In the EuroLeague, he scored a total of 1,755 points, in 290 games played, for a career scoring average of 6.1 points per game, when including both the FIBA and EuroLeague Basketball eras of the competition.
 At the time of his retirement, he was ranked seventh in the EuroLeague's modern era (since 2000), in career free throw accuracy, at 88.9%.

+In addition to his team trophies, Sharp was named the Israeli League Rising Star in 1997.
+In 2009, he was recognized as one of Maccabi Tel Aviv's 11 Greatest Players.
+The following year, he was voted to the Israeli Premier League 2000–2010 All-Decade Team.

 National team playing career

 Sharp became a naturalized Israeli citizen.
-He then played with the senior Israeli national team, from 2000 to 2003.
+He then played with the senior Israeli national team from 2000 to 2003.
 With Israel, he played at the 2001 EuroBasket and at the 2003 EuroBasket.